NURSING 3005 - Nursing in Complex Settings I

-Course Code NURSING 3005 Course Nursing in Complex Settings I Coordinating Unit School of Nursing Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 6 hours per week Available for Study Abroad and Exchange N Restrictions Available to B.Nurs students only Course Description This course describes the professional and legal issues associated with the role of the Registered Nurse in the perioperative setting.
+Course Code NURSING 3005 Course Nursing in Complex Settings I Coordinating Unit Adelaide Nursing School Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 6 hours per week Available for Study Abroad and Exchange N Restrictions Available to B.Nurs students only Course Description This course describes the professional and legal issues associated with the role of the Registered Nurse in the perioperative setting.
 Careful preoperative assessment and patient identification are essential skills within the course.
 The post operative care phase is examined in respect of pain management, wound and drain care and a focus on the clinical signs and symptoms that suggest a patient condition is deteriorating.
 Students will need to use contemporary best practice guidelines to support their descriptions of perioperative nursing care across all ages.

 Course Coordinator: Mrs Jo PerryJo Perry

 School of Nursing

 Email contact is best due to this lecturer being part time.

 The full timetable of all activities for this course can be accessed from Course Planner.Lectures, tutorials and skills sessions for this course occur on Fridays, and PBL sessions occur on Thursdays.

 Course Learning Outcomes